Archdiocese of Tours: Ancient

-According to Louis Duchesne, the See of Tours was probably founded in the time of Constantine; Gregory of Tours says by Gatianus.
+According to Louis Duchesne, the See of Tours was probably founded in the time of Constantine; however, Gregory of Tours says it was founded in the reign of Emperor Decius by Gatianus.
 As the city, (called "Caesarodunum"), was important as a crossing point of the Loire, it became a stop on the route to Santiago de Compostela.
 The fourth bishop was Brice of Tours.
 Stories about his tenure suggest tensions between the regular clergy and the secular priests in Tours at that time.
 Saint Perpetuus was bishop from 460 to 490.
 During his administration Christianity was further developed and consolidated in the province of Touraine.
 He was followed by Volusianus of Tours, a relative of Ruricius of Limoges.
 The first cathedral, dedicated to Saint Maurice, was built by Bishop Lidoire, sometime in the fourth century; it burned down in 561, but was restored by Gregory of Tours.

 Bishop Chrotbert (Robert) is mentioned in the earliest grant of privileges to the Monastery of St. Martin in Tours, made by Pope Adeodatus (672–676).
 The document survives only in two copies which differ significantly between them; both are suspect.